Audio-3DVG: Unified Audio -- Point Cloud Fusion for 3D Visual Grounding: Method

 \subsection{Audio-Guided Attention Module}

 In both text and audio descriptions, the target object is often identified through references to relational objects (e.g., “the chair is in front of the door, opposite to the coffee table”) or through spatial comparisons with objects of the same category (e.g., “of the two brown wooden doors, choose the door on the left when facing them”).
-Building on this observation, after obtaining feature representations for each target candidates and relational objects, We design an attention module comprising two components: \textbf{Audio-Guided Self-Attention}, which helps distinguish the target object from other instances within the same category, and \textbf{Audio-Guided Cross-Attention}, which captures spatial relationships between target candidates and relational objects referenced in the audio, as illustrated in Figure~\ref{fig:example_1}a
+Building on this observation, after obtaining feature representations for each target candidates and relational objects, We design an attention module comprising two components: \textbf{Audio-Guided Self-Attention}, which helps distinguish the target object from other instances within the same category, and \textbf{Audio-Guided Cross-Attention}, which captures spatial relationships between target candidates and relational objects referenced in the audio, as illustrated in Figure~\ref{fig:attention_overview}.
+Specifically, as shown the the Figure~\ref{fig:attention_detail}, given audio feature $a\in\mathcal{R}^{d_a}$, and a pair object $o_i\in\mathcal{R}^{1\times d}$ and $o_j\in\mathcal{R}^{1\times d}$, each attention module first compute the embedding by projecting object, each modulated by audio feature in to query, key, and value spaces $ \mathbf{q}_i = W_qo_i + W^{(a)}_qa$,\ $\mathbf{k}_j = W_ko_j + W^{(a)}_ka$,\,$ \mathbf{v}_j = W_vo_j + W^{(a)}_va$.
+Then the standard scaled dot-product attention value is calculated as: